-This weekend we celebrate the Solemnity of Christ the King and it marks the beginning of the final week of Ordinary Time in the Church.
-Next Sunday we begin the Season of Advent.
-I pray that this past year of grace in the life of our Catholic Church has brought all closer to the riches of the merciful Heart of our Lord Jesus!
-It is truly right and just that we thank and praise Him each day for His exceeding goodness toward us!
+This weekend we celebrate the Solemnity of Christ the King and, at the same time, we give thanks to our good Lord for the all graces of the Jubilee Year of Mercy.
+This Sunday evening marks the closing of the Jubilee Year of Mercy and the special graces and indulgences associated with it.
+This past year has offered all the faithful a multitude of riches from the merciful Heart of our Lord Jesus!
+It is truly right and just that we now thank and praise Him for His exceeding goodness toward us!
 May we trust Him at all times to lead us on the path of holiness and onward toward Heaven!

-Through the intercession of Mary, the Queen of Heaven and earth, St. Joseph, Sts.
-Ann and Joachim, and St. Columbkill, may the loving Heart of Jesus Christ our King reign over all human hearts!
+Through the intercession of Mary, the Queen of Heaven, St. Joseph, and St. Columbkill, may our love and trust in Christ our King grow unto a complete, loving surrender to His reign in our hearts!

 I'm busy working on my blog posts.
 Watch this space!